amirrajan/mokepon/readme.md

 Catching 'em all just got real, yo.

-A RPG about catching monsters written in React and ClojureScript.
+An RPG about catching monsters IRL.
+Written in React and ClojureScript.

 ## A Moment of Shock